 The Bank also reinforced its commitment to security.
-In online purchases, payment validation in the Santander App (3D Secure) became mandatory, and in situations of transactions refused by security blockages, a notification is now sent to the customer, helping him/her complete their transactions.
+In online purchases, payment validation in the Santander App (3D Secure) became mandatory, and in situations of transactions refused by security blockages, a notification is now sent to the customer, to complete their transactions.